Team-BHP > The Indian Car Scene

 I personally prefer having more variants which I believe targets larger section of buyers.
 I see successful cars usually have very high number of variants .
 The XUV700 for instance starts from 14.5L to almost 27L!
 Downside I see is, some models are restricted to paper only or command long waiting period.

-PrideRed is offline (4) Thanks
+PrideRed is online now (4) Thanks

 Old 19th March 2024, 18:45 #4